Curvature invariant and generalized canonical operator models - II

-We continue with a result stating that the similarity criterion for a certain class of quotient Hilbert modules is independent of the choice of the basic Hilbert module ``building blocks" as in the isomorphism case.
+We next show that the similarity criterion for a certain class of quotient Hilbert modules is independent of the choice of the basic Hilbert module ``building blocks" as in the isomorphism case, so long as the multiplier algebras are the same.